Select Page

 Let me now turn to the in-game feel of this entry-level steering wheel from Moza Racing.
 First of all, the wheel is small (28 cm in diameter), which makes for an excellent grip.
 As virtually all buttons are located on the faceplate, ES ergonomics are just as good, allowing you to enjoy some superb sim-racing sessions.

 As for the rigidity of the steering wheel, it’s top-notch, despite the fact that the ES is an entry-level wheel.
-Sure, there’s some plastic in the package, but it’s just a supporting element for certain parts, including a few controls.
-The structure is made entirely of aluminum alloy, giving this wheel excellent strength.
+Sure, there’s some plastic in the package, but it’s just a support element for certain parts, including a few controls.
+The structure is made entirely of aluminum alloy, giving this wheel excellent sturdiness.
 You can use it on virtually any sim-racing title without the slightest problem; it won’t plug in at all, even with the R12 base.
 As for the paddles, they click quite well (it’s mechanical) and the spacing between them and the steering wheel is good, I think.

 Opinions on the Moza ES steering wheel for Sim Racing

-Moza ES compatibility
+Moza ESX compatibility

 Value for money